panosAthDBX/databricks-mcp/docs/databricks_mcp_tech_arch.md

 ## 1. Overview

 This document details the technical architecture for the Databricks MCP Server.
 This server implements the Model Context Protocol (MCP) to provide a standardized interface for AI agents (Clients/Hosts) to interact with the Databricks platform.
-It translates MCP requests into appropriate Databricks REST API calls.
+It translates MCP requests into appropriate Databricks REST API calls using the official `databricks-sdk`.

 ## 2. Architecture Diagram